ForeverAtLast

 ForeverAtLast is an American rock band from Indianapolis, Indiana.
-The band's current lineup has been active since 2010 and they are signed to Victory Records.
+The band's most active lineup was active since 2010 and they were signed to Victory Records.

+They have been inactive since 2021, after releasing their final single, “Holy Ghost” in 2020.

 Background

-Foreveratlast is Post-hardcore band that originated in Indianapolis, Indiana.
+Foreveratlast was Post-hardcore band that originated in Indianapolis, Indiana.
 The band has consists of Vocalist Brittany Ritchey, Guitarist and Backing Vocalist Jordan Vickers, drummer Jared Paris and bassist and backing vocalist Seth Brown.
 After many tour dates after the release of 2012's February to February, the band has traveled all over the country and caught the attention of several labels.
 Going with Victory Records and signing late in 2014, they went to work on Ghosts Again, which was released on October 16, 2015.
 The band keeps a rigorous tour schedule.